wxyz-abcd/node-haxball/README.md

     - `console`, `performance`, `crypto`, (browser's window object should have these objects as well.)
     - `RTCPeerConnection`, `RTCIceCandidate`, `RTCSessionDescription`, `WebSocket`, `XMLHttpRequest`, (these classes are used by Haxball for communication, browser's window object should have these classes as well.)
     - `JSON5`, `pako`.
 (These are two external libraries required by Haxball.)
   - `config`: Custom configuration.
+You may pass "null" here if you want to use other methods of applying origin change such as using our browser extension(haxballOriginModifier).
 Valid object keys are;
     - `WebSocketChangeOriginAllowed`: true/false. browsers' websocket libraries do not allow origin change for security reasons, so we need a proxy server to change the websocket request's origin for us.
 If true, we do not need a proxy server. (we can do that in NW.js, for example)
     - `WebSocketProxyUrl`: proxy websocket url address to use when trying to create or join a room. should end with a "/".
 Is appended "host" or "client" at the end while being used.
 Defaults to: "wss://p2p.haxball.com/" for host and "wss://p2p2.haxball.com/" for client.
     - `HttpProxyUrl`: proxy http url address to use when trying to create or join a room. should end with a "/".
 Is appended "host" or "client" at the end while being used.
 Defaults to: "https://www.haxball.com/rs/".